mvolkmann/blog/src/web-dev-tips.md

 Negative values for `end` count from the last column or row.

+Since a grid area already knows the columns and rows that it occupies, specifying the `grid-area` property makes the other properties unnecessary.

 The default alignment of elements within their grids is specified setting the `justify-content` and `align-items` properties on the container.
 Child elements can override this by setting their